Aesthetics of the Everyday

 - Wang, Que, 2014, “The Transition of Aesthetics in China and a New Paradigm of Living Aesthetics”, in Aesthetics of Everyday Life: East and West, Liu Yuedi and Curtis L. Carter (eds.), Newcastle upon Tyne: Cambridge Scholars Publishing, pp. 173–182.

-- Wang, Zhoufei, 2018, “Atmospheric Design and Experience with an Exemplary Study of Olafur Eliasson’s ‘The Weather Project’”, in Contemporary Aesthetics, 16.
+- Wang, Zhoufei, 2018, “Atmospheric Design and Experience with an Exemplary Study of Olafur Eliasson’s ‘The Weather Project’”, in Contemporary Aesthetics, 16: article 15.
 [Z. Wang 2018 available online].

 - Welsch, Wolfgang, 1997, Undoing Aesthetics, Andrew Inkpin (tr.), London: SAGE Publications.